How to volunteer

-The USPTO is starting a Law Firm/Corporate Patent Pro Bono Achievement Certificate recognizing law firms, corporations, and employers for their accomplishments in patent pro bono service for 2018.
-The certificates will be available to employers having registered practitioners who cumulatively contribute a minimum number hours to one or more participating regional patent pro bono programs.
-The minimum number of hours will vary by the employer’s size; the size being determined by the number of registered practitioners employed.
-Review the minimum number of hours here.
-Recipient law firms and corporations may also choose to have their names publicly listed here.
+The USPTO also provides Pro Bono achievement certificates recognizing law firms or corporations for their accomplishments in patent pro bono service for each calendar year.
+The certificates will be available to law firms and corporations having registered practitioners who cumulatively contribute a minimum number hours to one or more participating regional patent pro bono programs.
+The minimum number of hours required will vary by the number of registered practitioners employed.
+Recipient law firms and corporations may also choose to have their names listed on our website for public recognition.

 No. Reg.
 Practitioners Employed